perchouli/codernitydb/docs/design.rst

 .. warning::
     CodernityDB does no sync kernel buffers with disk itself.
-To be sure that data is written to disk please call :py:meth:`~CodernityDB.database.Database.fsync`
+To be sure that data is written to disk please call :py:meth:`~CodernityDB.database.Database.fsync`, or use :py:meth:`CodernityDB.patch.patch_flush_fsync` to call fsync always when flush is called (after data modification).